NickyEXE/breaking-buds/README.md

 Include the bundler by adding `require 'bundler'` and `Bundler.require` to the top of your code.

+### TTY-Prompt

+Because `gets.strip` is so 1982, get up to 1985 with: https://github.com/piotrmurach/tty-prompt

 ### Deliverables
 We're going to create an app to allow Users to give supportive comments to different Breaking Bad Characters.